-For the purposes of determining its net income, a CFC is deemed to be a resident for purposes of the definition of "gross income" in section 1(1).
+For the purposes of determining the net income of a CFC, a CFC is deemed to be a resident for purposes of the definition of "gross income" in section 1(1).
 Foreign dividends received by or accrued to a CFC are therefore included in its gross income.
 Section 10B also applies to foreign dividends received by or accrued to a CFC for purposes of determining its net income for inclusion in a resident's income.
 Special rules apply to a CFC in calculating its net income and in determining the cost price or base cost of the right in a CFC when foreign dividends are distributed by the CFC or by another CFC in which the first-mentioned CFC has an interest.

-The anti-avoidance provisions of sections 8E, 8EA, 22B and paragraphs 19 and 43A are relevant when entering into share or dividend transactions.
+The anti-avoidance provisions of sections 8E, 8EA, 22B, 64EB and paragraphs 19 and 43A are relevant when entering into share or dividend transactions.

-Legal and Policy Division SOUTH AFRICAN REVENUE SERVICE
+Leveraged Legal Products SOUTH AFRICAN REVENUE SERVICE